eswlab/orphan-prediction/docs/source/1_find_RNA-Seq.rst

 .. code-block:: bash
     :linenos:

      while read line; do
-       01_runSRAdownload.sh $line;
+        ./01_runSRAdownload.sh ${line};
-   done<SRR_Acc_List.txt
+     done < SRR_Acc_List.txt

 *Note: depending on how much data you find, this can take a lot of time and resources (disk usage).
 You may need to narrow down and select only a subset of total datasets.
 One way to choose datasets with maximal orphan representation is to select SRRs most likely to be diverse (eg: stress response, flowering tissue, or SRRs with very deep coverage).*

 Download the CDS sequences for your organism, and build transcriptome for kallisto index:
 ----------------------------------------------------------------------------------------------